πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 a[5] = 99; // ❌ out of range β€” writes into memory that isn't yours (undefined behavior)

 Why?
 An index is "how far from the start."
-The first is "0 away," and with 5 slots the last is "4 away."
+The first element is "0 away," and with 5 slots the last is "4 away."

-That's why loops use i < 5 (strictly less) for "0 through 4."
-Writing i <= 5 would touch a[5] β€” the classic off-by-one error.
+That's why loops use i < 5 (strict less-than) for "0 through 4."
+Writing i <= 5 would touch a[5] β€” the classic off-by-one bug.

 Array memory layout

-Click an array cell to see its details.
+Click a cell to see its details.

 Step execution — array with for loop